 - Adoption certificate (if you have dependent children who are adopted)

-If a candidate is interested in strengthening their permanent residency application, he/she can also include the following supporting documents to their Express Entry profile:
+To help strengthen the permanent residency application, the applicant may also include the following supporting documents to their Express Entry profile:

 - Proof of relationship to any Canadian citizen family members (if applicable)

 - Any other name you may have had in the past (to confirm aliases)

 - Authority to Release Personal Information to a Designated Individual Form

 - Any other documents that you feel are important to your application

 How do you apply for permanent residency via a paper-based application?

 Individuals who received a nomination but did not apply through an Express Entry aligned PNP stream will have to apply for permanent residency via a paper-based application process.
 Instead of applying online for permanent resident status, nominees will instead send off their paper-based application by mail to Immigration, Refugees and Citizenship Canada (IRCC).
 Further instructions on how to do this along with the necessary forms and documents to be included in the application will be communicated to the applicant in the application package that they receive when they are given their certificate of nomination.